Myles-Cork/EC463-SWminiproject-11/README.md

 Our project is hosted on https://ec463-swminiproject-11.firebaseapp.com and https://ec463-swminiproject-11.web.app

 ## Summary

 For this Software Mini Project, we created a web application called Home Monitor that is hosted on Firebase and written in HTML/CSS, Python and JavaScript.
 The app allows the user to monitor their home's temperature and humidity in multiple rooms.
 It receives and plots updated temperature and humidity every 15 minutes from a simulated sensor.

 ## Authentication

 The user login is based around an SSO, using their Google Account, in order to reduce user application logins to one login for security and convenience.
 To authenticate users with Firebase using their Google Account, the sign-in flow was handled with the Firebase Javascript SDK to create an instance of the Google provider object and prompting users with a pop-up window.
 Google Accounts was chosen because of its widespread use.

 ## Database

 The database was built using Cloud Firestore.
 The database contains one collection, "devices", which holds a document for each home monitor device/sensor.
-Each device document includes arrays for
+The javascript code in example1.html takes in the documents associated with the authenticated user from firestore, finds out how many devices it needs to place in the .html, appends new rows to a table, and fills each row with data using ids.

 Database Organization Chart:
 ![Cloud Firestore Organization Chart](https://github.com/Myles-Cork/EC463-SWminiproject-11/blob/master/images/EC463SWmini_CloudstoreOrganizationV2.png)

 ## Sensor API and Simulation